 The only major drawback to visiting Vienna as a solo traveler is the, uh, expense.
 Vienna isn’t a cheap city, especially compared to nearby Budapest and Prague (although prices are increasing in those two cities, too).
 Travelers on a strict budget need to stay mindful in Vienna.

 Luckily, Vienna does have some pretty great hostels (more on them later), as well as markets to purchase reasonably priced food.
+Not to mention, wandering Vienna’s gorgeous streets without paying big admission prices is still an enjoyable way to spend your vacation.

-9 Reasons to Solo Travel in Vienna.
+9 Reasons to Solo Travel in Vienna

 Not quite sold on Vienna yet?
 Still thinking you’re better off sticking to even bigger cities or that Austria might be too boring for your tastes?